CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-recommendation-plan-intro.md

 ### Guidance

-This profile defines a specific recommended plan as part of an [Intervention][Intervention] recommended by a specific [Guideline Recommendation][Guideline Recommendation].
+This profile defines a specific recommended plan as part of an intervention recommended by a specific [Recommendation][Recommendation].

-The actions to be performed are specified using the [Intervention Activity profile][Intervention Activity].
+The actions to be performed are specified using the [Recommendation Action][Recommendation Action].

+{% include categories-intervention.md %}

 {% include fhir-structure-detailed.md name='07-intervention-plan' alt='FHIR Intervention Plan' %}